melontini/andromeda-wiki/docs/README.md

 <p style="font-size: 200%">💜</p>

 ::: danger
-This mod is only available on Modrinth, CurseForge and GitHub Actions.
+This mod is only available on [Modrinth](https://modrinth.com/mod/andromeda), [GitHub](https://github.com/melontini/andromeda) and [CurseForge](https://www.curseforge.com/minecraft/mc-mods/andromeda) (Old versions).
 If you got this mod from *anywhere* else, it may contain malware similar to [fractureiser](https://github.com/fractureiser-investigation/fractureiser).

 See [stop mod reposts](https://stopmodreposts.org/) for more info.